stats285/stats285.github.io/speaker_visit.md

+---
+layout : default
+---

 # These notes are intended for speakers

 ## Accommodations
 Department of Statisics will arrange your lodging.
-Please send an email to [Ms. Emily Lauderdale](https://statistics.stanford.edu/people/emily-lauderdale) at <elauderd@stanford.edu> with your desired dates of reservation and Emily will book you a hotel room in Palo Alto.
+Please send an email to [Ms. Rita Gu](https://statistics.stanford.edu/people/rita-gu) at <gushujia@stanford.edu> with your desired dates of reservation and Emily will book you a hotel room in Palo Alto.

 ## Instruction for reimbursement